 So if we removed all of the jargon and big words, this is what the researchers are really saying: “We think that taking creatine after a workout is better than before, but we really need to study more to prove that.”

 Considering how much research has been performed on creatine, it’s surprising how little has been performed on actual timing.

 While the aforementioned study insinuated that after was better, at this time the “just take it at any time” or maybe more appropriately, “take it when it works for you” is the best way to go.
 Many people take supplements that include creatine, so if that’s in your pre- or post- workout drink, you should receive all the benefits.
 Optimal dosing still appears to be between 2 to 5 grams per day.
 You can “load” for the first 5 to 7 days to help saturate your cells, but beyond that there’s no benefit to taking large amounts.
 So save your money and take the smaller dose; it’ll still offer maximum results.

-For more information on supplements, check out the Examine.com Supplement Goals Reference Guide.
+For more information on supplements, check out the Stack Guides.
 You won’t find a better resource, and it’s officially #BornApproved.
-And for more updates on supplements, nutrition information, and the best way to become fit, sing up for my free newsletter.
-It’s packed with great information each week.